 You have everything lined up.
-There are flowers on the table, the guests have boozy drinks in their hands and your charming guest of honor (mine is usually clad in a Battlestar Galactica T-shirt) is ready to move this whole party to the next level.
-It’s time for wine-ing and dining.
+Flowers set on the table, the guests have boozy drinks in their hands, and your charming guest of honor (mine is usually clad in a Battlestar Galactica T-shirt) is ready to move this whole party to the next level.
+Ladies and gentlemen, begin the wine-ing and dining!

-Below are 4 reliable wine serving tips you can trust.
+Below are four reliable wine serving tips you can trust.
 They are respected by serious winos and etiquette hounds alike.
-Believe me, I know what it feels like to receive Tiffany’s Table Manners for Teenagers from my grandmother as a birthday present.
-A gift like that is a deprecating reminder that your family knows you fail at social etiquette.
+Believe me, I know what it feels like to receive Tiffany’s Table Manners for Teenagers from my grandmother as a birthday present, a deprecating reminder that your family knows you fail at social etiquette.

 Wine Serving Survival Guide